US auto sales slump, stalled by car computer chip shortage

 Last month, what happened at his dealership about 115 miles (185 kilometers) southeast of Boise was repeated across the country as factory closures due to a worsening global shortage of computer chips crimped U.S. new vehicle shipments.

-Forecasters expect that September sales fell around 25% from last year as chip shortages and other parts-supply disruptions cut into the selection on dealer lots and raised prices once again to record levels.
+U.S. new vehicle sales tumbled about 26% in September as chip shortages and other parts-supply disruptions cut into the selection on dealer lots and raised prices once again to record levels.
 That sent many frustrated consumers to the sidelines to wait out a shortage that has hobbled the industry since late last year.

-J.D.
-Power expects that U.S. automakers sold just over 1 million vehicles in September, for an annual sales rate of 12.2 million.
-That’s 4 million lower than last year’s annual rate for September, and 4.9 million below the rate in September of 2019.
+Automakers sold just over 1 million vehicles during the month, according to Edmunds.com, a figure that included estimates for Ford and others that didn't report numbers Friday.
+September was the lowest sales month of the year, Edmunds said.

-For the third quarter, J.D.
-Power expects sales to fall just over 13% from the same period a year ago.
+For the third quarter, sales were 3.4 million, down 13% from the same period a year ago.

-Automakers on Friday were reporting some pretty poor numbers.
+Automakers on Friday reported some pretty poor numbers.
 General Motors, which only reports sales by quarter, said its deliveries were off nearly 33% from July through September of last year.
 Stellantis, formerly Fiat Chrysler, saw quarterly sales dip 19%, while Nissan sales were down 10% for the quarter.

 Honda's U.S. sales fell almost 25% last month, and were down 11% for the quarter.
 At Toyota, sales were off 22% for September but up just over 1% in the third quarter.
 Hyundai reported sales off 2% last month but up 4% for the third quarter.
 Volkswagen third-quarter sales were down 8%.